 If your loved one has died intestate, you may have to go through the probate process, which will involve your local court.
 Some assets will not have to go through probate, like life insurance policies, which often have a named beneficiary attached.
 Still, assets such as homes and vehicles will have to be divided up by the court.
 To avoid probate, it is important to have a will or trust set up, describing how you want the estate to work in the event of your death.
 This will allow your loved ones to bypass probate court entirely.

-If you do end up having to go to probate court, it is usually worthwhile to contact an attorney to help you through the process.
+If you do end up having to go to probate court, it is well worth it to contact a professional to help you through the process.
 If you have any questions about probate, let us know.
-Senior Planning can find an attorney in your area that will help you through the probate process.
+As a licensed legal document preparer with the state of Arizona, Senior Planning can help you with the probate process at a far lower cost than an attorney.